Engagement Letter & Fee Agreement - Individual

 Credits or Deductions on Assets taken in prior years: It is the responsibility of the client to inform us if they sell an asset or, for some reason, they no longer have the asset that they took any prior year credit or deduction on.

-Email & Correspondence: We only keep email for 3 years.
+Email & Correspondence: We only keep e-mail for 3 years.
 For messages in our portal, we only keep information from our clients for 1 year in the portal.
 Also, we only leave copies of returns that we put in the portal for our clients for 5 years.
 All other items we put in the portal for our clients are deleted on a yearly basis.

 Payment Due on Return: If there is a payment due on your return and you have not chosen to have that amount debited from your account, you are solely responsible to mail that payment to the proper agency or filing it online.
 Some states require amounts to be paid by debit or paid online.
-The IRS does not allow corporations to mail payments to them, but that payment must be paid on EFTPS.
+The IRS does not allow corporations or partnerships to mail payments to them, but that payment must be paid on EFTPS.
 Also, sometimes if you pass certain thresholds of amounts due then you will be required to pay amounts due either by debit or paid online from that point onward.
 In those instances, the state will not accept a mailed-in payment.
 If we advise you that this requirement applies to you and you choose to not have us debit your payment, then you are solely responsible for paying it online.

 Tax Savings: HHTS and its employees also offer other services including financial and insurance services.
 In the course of preparing your taxes, we will notice things that can save you money on your tax return.
 Some of those things include financial and insurance-related items.
 Unless you request otherwise, we will acknowledge that your signing of this document means you want us to discuss these items with you.
 We will in no way try to sell you our products, but simply let you know that you can save money if you do them or have them.
 From there, if you want them, you can get them anywhere that sells them.
 If you choose, on your own, to ask us about our products, then we will discuss our products with you.

-Gervase Financial Service, Inc. and Hampden Hills Tax Service, Inc. both operate from the same location, have the same employees, and have the same owners.
+Affiliations: Gervase Financial Service, Inc. and Hampden Hills Tax Service, Inc. both operate from the same location, have the same employees, and have the same owners.
 Hampden Hills Tax Service, Inc. is our legal name, but our trade name is Hampden Hills Tax & Financial.

 You must be 18 years old to sign this agreement.

 Please note that this letter defines our respective duties and responsibilities relating to your engagement with our firm.
 If you do not understand any of the terms of this agreement, please call so we can review them with you.
+For any legal advice portions of this document, we are not attorneys, so please consult your attorney on these sections.

 PLEASE REVIEW AND SIGN:

 The entity which I represent has adequate records to support the information provided to our accountant for our tax return(s).
+That you are agreeing each part of this entire document, including the fees, collection, and court section of this document.
+If any part of this document is deemed invalid, the entire rest of the document stands as a valid agreement.